 Herbert Bert Hopwood (born 1908) was a British motorcycle designer.
 He helped with some of the most influential designs for the British motorcycle industry and worked for Ariel, Norton, BSA and Triumph.

 Bert left school at an early age to work for Ariel under designer Val Page.
-Following Jack Sangster's purchase of Triumph in 1936 he moved there under Edward Turner and help to develop the design for the Triumph Speed Twin which influenced many motorcycles of the time and since.
+Following Jack Sangster's purchase of Triumph in 1936 he moved there under Edward Turner and was influential in the development of the Triumph Speed Twin, a design which became a landmark in the history of motorcycling.